alliance-genome/agr_curation_schema/README.md

 file are executed when `make` or `make all` is run from the command line.
 The github actions in this repository also use these Makefile targets to generate the artifacts for a pull request or for a release of the repository.

-To regenerate docs, jsonschema, etc. locally, run `make` from the command line.
+To regenerate python, java, jsonschema, etc. locally, run `make` from the command line.
 Two other important targets exist in the Makefile for this repository: stage and test.
-Stage moves all the assembled artifacts that are generated in a non-checked-in directory (`target` directory) into the top of the repository for easier finding and for easier packaging of these artifacts.  `stage` is executed as part of the build targets in the Makefile via github actions.
+Stage moves all the assembled artifacts that are generated in a non-checked-in directory (`target` directory) into the top of the repository for easier finding and for easier packaging of these artifacts.  `stage` is executed as part of the build targets in the Makefile via github actions (GA) and so developers can ignore these targets in favor of automated builds via GA.

 To make a schema change and test your changes: